VladimirZaets/magento2/.github/CONTRIBUTING.md

-# Contributing to Magento 2 code
+# Contributing to Magento 2 code1

 Contributions to the Magento 2 codebase are done using the fork & pull model.
 This contribution model has contributors maintaining their own fork of the Magento 2 repository.